petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-importing-data.md

 ### ImportTask_PUT_ById.java

-Run the `ImportTask_PUT_ById` class with the following command.
-Replace `able` with the fully qualified name of the class, and `baker` with the JSON data you want to overwrite with.
+Run the `ImportTask_PUT_ById` class.
+Replace `able` with the fully qualified name of the class, and `baker` with the JSON data to overwrite what's there.
 The data should contain the IDs of the entity you want to overwrite.

 Command: